 6. Remove each spark plug and pour two tablespoonfuls of rust inhibitor oil (Use SAE 50 motor oil as a substitute) into each cylinder.
-Crank the engine over slowly by hand to lubricate the cylinders.
+Crank the engine to lubricate the cylinder walls thoroughly.
 Stop the engine with the TC (top center) mark on the flywheel indicating at least one piston is at top center position.
+Replace the spark plugs.

-Replace the spark plugs, hydroscopic Adhesive Tape or equivalent.
+7. Seal all openings in the engine and accessories with M 6471, Nonhydroscopic Adhesive Tape or equivalent.
 Mask off all areas to be used for electrical contact.

-7. Seal all openings in the engine and accessories with M 6471, Nonall engine accessories including ignition wiring, and all exterior surfaces of the engine with M 4858 B, Insulation Compound-Ignition, or equivalent.
+8. Make sure all surfaces are dry, then spray all taped openings, all engine accessories including ignition wiring, and all exterior surfaces of the engine with M 4858 B, Insulation Compound-Ignition, or equivalent.